 The same goes for parts.
 If you use an OEM part, no problem, but if you use a third-party forklift part, you might void the UL rating.
 Non-OEM parts must be pre-approved as field-installable.

-Sound like a lot of work?
+Does this Sound like a lot of work?
 Not when you have the right material handling partner.
 Hundreds of businesses in Washington state count on Mid Columbia Forklift and MidCo Material Handling to look after the details and take care of the heavy lifting.

 DON’T Modify the Forks